li779/DECaNT/README.md

 Dependency
 -------------
-This project is intented to run on linux or linux-like operating system.
-Following external libraries are required:
+This project is intented to run on linux or linux-like operating systems.
+The following external libraries are required:
    - Python 3
    - Armadillo
    - BulletPhysics